gmunova/Renders/README.md

 # Renders
-This is where my blender renders could be viewed.
+This is where my Blender Renders could be viewed.
 Simply click on any of the png files.
 There should be a redirect.
 Enjoy!